 Is there a dog tickle spot?

-You might have noticed your dog react in a very specific way if you scratch or tickle a certain spot on their body.
+You might already have identified a special dog tickle spot on your furry friend.
+You’ve noticed that your dog reacts in a very specific way if you scratch or tickle a certain spot on their body.

 It changes from dog to dog, but there’s often a spot on their back, sides, or tummy, which makes one of their legs twitch rhythmically when your scratch it.